Rhaphidophora Tetrasperma: Mini Monstera Care Guide and Tips

-Rhaphidophora tetrasperma is popularly known among plant enthusiasts as the “mini monstera plant”.
-This is a result of its resemblance to the Monstera deliciosa plant.
 Rhaphidophora tetrasperma is native to southern Thailand and Malaysia.
 It shares a very similar maintenance routine with the Monstera deliciosa plant.
-The mini monstera plant is not part of the genus “Monstera”.
+The mini monstera plant is not part of the genus “Monstera” though.
 It belongs to the genus Rhaphidophora (although they both belong to the same Araceae family of flowering plants).

 The Rhaphidophora tetrasperma is like a miniature version of the Monstera deliciosa.
 Mini monstera are tropical vines and have aerial roots that aid them in climbing trees, trellis, or poles.
+They are hemiepiphytic in nature.
+They spend most of their life cycle growing as epiphytes.
 Their leaves are fenestrated with a beautiful bright green color, which can reach a size of about 6 to 8 inches.

 The mini monstera, like most tropical plants, will grow better under bright, indirect sunlight.
 Provide your plant with a daily dose of multiple hours of filtered sunlight and it will thank you for it.
 They are capable of withstanding short periods of low light exposure.
 But note that continuous exposure will cause slower growth.
 Also, mini monstera plants grown in poorly lit areas tend to have delayed fenestration.
 Always move them to brightly lit areas to encourage your plant’s leaves to split faster.